 Location: St Mawes

 Harbour Retreat is perfectly positioned right in the heart of St Mawes with stunning views of the harbour.
 However it is slightly set back from the properties on the front which creates a delightfully private feel.
-The property has been completely refurbished during the summer of 2016 with a contemporary style and now boasts a fabulous open plan, double aspect living area.
+This holiday home was completely refurbished during the summer of 2016 with a contemporary style and now boasts a fabulous open plan, double aspect living area.

 Low occupancy discounts based on a couple sharing one room only.